Now in TestFlight beta · Lifestyle-first wellness · iOS

 Supplements

 Your privacy matters to us.
-Read our privacy policy
+Read our privacy policy →

 Get early access and help shape an app built for PCOS from the ground up.

-Join the beta ↓
+Join the beta →

 Why we're building this

-Daniella Ueki
+Daniella Tincani Ueki

-I started this at Columbia Business School after surveying over a hundred women with PCOS and interviewing doctors who treat it.
-The same thing kept coming up: the research on lifestyle interventions exists, but nobody has built a tool that actually helps patients use it.
+I started Sachi at Columbia Business School after surveying 113 women with PCOS and interviewing doctors who treat them.
+The same thing kept coming up: the research on lifestyle interventions exists, but nobody has built a tool that helps patients actually use it.
+So I'm building what I kept hearing should already exist.

 Get early access and shape what we build next.
+Or sign up for our weekly research notes.

-70+ women already on the waitlist
+94 women already on the waitlist · Free during beta · iOS